Purnima Vrat, start afresh on this day

 What is Purnima Vrat?

-Purnima Vrat refers to the “fasting”.
-Many devotees fast for this auspicious occasion either on Purnima day or a day before i.e. on Chaturdashi which depends on the starting time of Purnima Tithi.
-Generally, the fasting starts from sunrise and ends ar the rise of the full Moon.
+Purnima Vrat refers to fasting.
+Many devotees fast for this auspicious occasion either on Purnima day or on the day before, i.e., on Chaturdashi, which depends on the starting time of Purnima Tithi.
+Generally, fasting starts from sunrise and ends at the rise of the full moon.

-- From sunrise till the rise of full moon food or water is not consumed
+- From sunrise till the rise of the full moon, food or water is not consumed.

 - The fast can be ended by offering prayers to the full moon.